-Bitcoin is known as a exascale computer, meaning it can perform a quintillion floating point calculations per second.
-Some say exascale computing makes it possible to predict effects of climate change to producing energy with fusion.
+Bitcoin is known as an exascale computer, meaning it can perform a quintillion floating point calculations per second.
+Some say exascale computing makes it possible to predict the effects of climate change to producing energy with fusion.

 One Bitcoiner accidentally lost $137,000 Bitcoins he accidentally sent instead of sending just $5.
 There was no way to retrieve it.

-13. Alphabay phiser and Phishkingz made $1million in 14 months by stealing Bitcoins
+13. The Alphabay phisher and Phishkingz made $1million in 14 months by stealing Bitcoins.

 Bitcoin crime is now rampant.
 The most common way of stealing Bitcoins is hacking, which was rampant in 2017.